-by Thomas Nazario & The Forgotten International
+By: Thomas Nazario & The Forgotten International

-by Ryan White, Joanne Storkan, Brant Davis
+By: Ryan White, Joanne Storkan, Brand Davis

 Eric “Dirt” McComber is a rugged individualist who provides for his large family by hunting and fishing the Kahnawake Mohawk Territory near Montreal.
 But he must straddle two worlds to accomplish his many business, family, and societal functions.
 Adding to this is his passion and dedication to the sport of lacrosse, not just because of its modern-day significance, but also because it is the spiritual practice founded by his ancestors, the Iroquois of North America, who for centuries played the game to honor the Creator as well as for the wellness of their native communities.

-by Andrew Huggins, John R. Sexton
+By: Andrew Huggins, John R. Sexton

 Description: A long lost cousin returns home to grieve for his departed Aunt Edna.

-by Collins Abbott White
+By: Collins Abbott White

 A hired gun, haunted by the ghosts of his past kills, and struggling with guilt, goes on his final hit.

 Why do I so often do the things I hate?
 Harvey knows what he is doing is wrong.
 He tries every day to find forgiveness.
 Father Andrew grows weary of the hours he spends hearing Harvey talk around the problem without actually confessing what he has done.
 Harvey is a hit man who wants another job.
 The problem is, he can’t get away from the ghosts.
-Everyone, all 36 victims, show up at various, inconvenient times to jibe at him.
+Every one, all 36 victims, show up at various, inconvenient times to jibe at him.
 They are beginning to throw him off his game and distract him from the job at hand.
 All of them, that is, except the first one.
 Angelica wasn’t the target, her father was.
 She got in the way, and now Harvey can’t sleep —her face is always there, her voice in his head.
 She says she forgives him.
 Why can’t that be enough?

-by David Donar
+By: David Donar

 Description:A guitarist finds inspiration from above.

-by William Simmons
+By: William Simmons

 Description: A veteran hit man named Leo drives his rusty Chevy through the bleak terrain of Nevada’s desert.
 He is on a mission that was given to him by his mob boss Hunt, a mission that will end in the death of a young girl.
 After discovering the young girl was part of Hunt’s underage sex trafficking ring, Leo disobeys his orders in an attempt to atone for past sins.

-by Daljit Kalsi
+By: Daljit Kalsi

 Description: A husband learns that his wife of more than three decades has terminal cancer and questions if being so busy making a living all these years was worth it now that the future both Ed and Elsie had dreamed of is being ripped away by an incurable disease.